DR Congo national football team

-The DR Congo national football team, recognised by FIFA as Congo DR (formerly known as Zaire, alternatively known as Congo-Kinshasa), represents the Democratic Republic of the Congo in men's international football and it is controlled by the Congolese Association Football Federation.
-They are nicknamed the Leopards.
+The DR Congo national football team (French: Équipe nationale de football de la République démocratique du Congo), recognised by FIFA as Congo DR, represents the Democratic Republic of the Congo in men's international football and it is controlled by the Congolese Association Football Federation.
+They are nicknamed Les Léopards, meaning The Leopards.
 The team is a member of FIFA and the Confederation of African Football (CAF).

-Congo DR have been ranked as high as 28th in the FIFA Rankings.
-As Zaire they were the first Sub-Saharan African team to qualify for the FIFA World Cup and twice won the Africa Cup of Nations.
+DR Congo have been ranked as high as 28th in the FIFA Rankings; as Zaire, they were the first Sub-Saharan African team to qualify for the FIFA World Cup, and twice won the Africa Cup of Nations.
+They are also one of the most successful teams in the African Nations Championship with two titles, along with Morocco.
+They are currently ranked 61st in the FIFA Rankings.

+DR Congo have previously competed variously as Belgian Congo, Congo-Kinshasa and Zaïre.
+Their appearance at the 1974 FIFA World Cup was as Zaïre.

 History

 Early history

-The Congolese Association Football Federation was founded in 1919 when the country was not independent.
+The Congolese Association Football Federation was founded in 1919 when the country was not yet independent.
 The team played their first game in 1948 as Belgian Congo against Northern Rhodesia, now Zambia.
 The team recorded a 3–2 victory at home.
 DR Congo has been FIFA affiliated since 1962 and has been a member of CAF since 1963.
 The team's first official match was on 11 April 1963, against Mauritania in the L'Amitié Tournament played in Dakar, Senegal.
 DR Congo won the match 6–0.
 The national team appeared in the Africa Cup of Nations for the first time in 1965.